Magicolo/orn/README.md

 <p align="center">
     <em>

 A generic implementation of a sum type (or discriminated union).
-It provides Or<T1, T2, ...> types that can hold a value of any of their generic type arguments.
+It provides `enum Or<T1, T2, ..., N>` types as a counterpart to tuples.
     </em>
 </p>